laminas-api-tools/api-tools-content-validation/README.md

 ### User Configuration

-This module utilizes two user level configuration keys `zf-content-validation` and also `input_filter_specs` (named such that this functionality can be moved into ZF2 in the future).
+This module utilizes two user level configuration keys `api-tools-content-validation` and also `input_filter_specs` (named such that this functionality can be moved into Laminas in the future).

 #### Service Name key

-The `zf-content-validation` key is a mapping between controller service names as the key, and the value being an array of mappings that determine which HTTP method to respond to and what input filter to map to for the given request.
+The `api-tools-content-validation` key is a mapping between controller service names as the key, and the value being an array of mappings that determine which HTTP method to respond to and what input filter to map to for the given request.
 The keys for the mapping can either be an HTTP method that accepts a request body (i.e., `POST`, `PUT`, `PATCH`, or `DELETE`), or it can be the word